 Though most people use lemon juice in their filling mixture, I find it isn't necessary.
 However, grating some lemon zest onto the tarts does give them a flavor boost.
 Just make sure that the lemon zest is extremely fine.

 You can easily substitute the blueberries with fresh raspberries or any other favorite.
 That's the best part about gluten-free fruit desserts.
-Or, fill the tarts with something like apricot thyme jam for a new taste.

 The tarts can be made using frozen fruit as well.
 When making the chia filling, there will be a bit of extra liquid if using frozen fruit.
 Simply boil it down for a few extra minutes.